 COVID safety plan is in place!

-We are practising social distancing and have people set up at tables siting six feet apart.
+We are practising social distancing and have people set up at large tables.
 All materials and surfaces have been sterilized and all supplies are set up for each student to have their own materials.
 The space is quite large and the class sizes are smaller, so if there is need for greater separation that can be worked out.

 Here is what the BC Centre for Disease control has to say about mask wearing among children in child care and the reason that I don't enforce mask wearing in the studio (though you may choose to wear one if you would like) :